Ragudos/Chess-Deez-Nuts/README.md

 # Chess-Deez-Nuts
-A simple Chess interface with its own machine AI hard-coded by my fellow collaborators for fun.
+A simple Chess interface with its own machine AI hard-coded with my fellow collaborators for fun.